the-thinking-ape/weather-website/git_github_ssh_guide.md

 *  `ls -a -l` lists out all files in directory including hidden ones in a table

+* `git remote` shows us which remotes we are connected to.
+In this case we'll have 1 to github and 1 to heroku

 ## VScode integrates with git.
 1. All files appearing in green means they haven't been commited.
 Appearing in orange with 'M' mean they've been modified and are being tracked
 2. If a 'U' appears next to file it means it's untracked